lutierigb/shell-things/oputus-readme.md

 Allows to set different Take Profit levels depending on the current conditions.
 This only applies when the average price is applied.

-When enabled it will check current price to determine whether it should use **Level One Take Profit** or **Level Two Take Profit**.
-If the current price is below the previous day's low, the take profit when using average price will be **Level One Take Profit** otherwise **Level Two Take Profit**.
-The moment the current price falls below the previous day's low it will apply **Level One Take Profit** to all open orders.
+When enabled it will check current price to determine whether it should use `Level One Take Profit` or `Level Two Take Profit`.
+If the current price is below the previous day's low, the take profit when using average price will be `Level One Take Profit` otherwise `Level Two Take Profit`.
+The moment the current price falls below the previous day's low it will apply `Level One Take Profit` to all open orders.

-This feature is opportunistic and will only use a higher TP (**Level Two Take Profit**) if the price is still climbing compared to the previous day's low.
+This feature is opportunistic and will only use a higher TP (`Level Two Take Profit`) if the price is still climbing compared to the previous day's low.
 All backtests concluded it does not increase the Equity Drawdown Maximum(DD) further than previous seen levels.
 Neither it increases the occurrences of DD's greater than 15%.
 It should be fairly safe to use and should result in bigger profits.

-A moving average can also be used to only allow **Level Two Take Profit** to be applied when the current price is above the average.
+A moving average can also be used to only allow `Level Two Take Profit` to be applied when the current price is above the average.
 Default to 9 days for the MA period.

 Note: This feature is NOT currently part of any investing profiles.

 ### Gradient Buys

-Allow the EA to change the lot size based on the number of current open positions.
+Allows the EA to change the lot size based on the number of current open positions.
 There are two levels to be configured.
 You could say something like after 10 open positions the lot size will be 2.
-Until then the Lot Size in the Basic setting will be used.
+Until then the `Buy orders size(in contract)` in the Basic setting will be used.

-If you do not wish to use this feature set *Level One Trigger.* to zero.
+If you do not wish to use this feature set `Level One Trigger` to zero.

-There is also a second level which can be used as follows: Continuing with the example above, you could set **Level Two Trigger** to 15 and **Level Two Lot Size** to 2.4.
-Therefore after buying 15 times it will start placing new orders using lot size 2.4.
+There is also a second level which can be used as follows: Continuing with the example above, you could set `Level Two Trigger` to 15 and `Level Two Lot Size` to 3.
+Therefore after buying 15 times it will start placing new orders using lot size 3.

-You can also configure the setting to be retrieved from the Investing Profile.
+Note: You can also configure the setting to be retrieved from the Investing Profile.

 ### Auto Timeframe

 Allows to adjust the timeframe of the chart based on the number of open positions.
-You select the initial timeframe in the **Timeframe to start with** and set the number of positions before in changes to the new timeframe.
+You select the initial timeframe in the `Timeframe to start with` and set the number of positions before in changes to the new timeframe.

 Upon closing of all opened positions the timeframe will change to the initial time frame set in the parameters.